WWE Women's Speed Championship: History

 Following the July 9, 2025, episode, the future of Speed came into question as the series stopped uploading new episodes without explanation.
 Various news outlets began reporting that the program had been quietly cancelled, but neither WWE or X made any statements on the show's status.
 Wrestling journalist Dave Meltzer further clarified that WWE had not taped any episodes after July 9 and his WWE contacts had no knowledge on the program's future.
-Around the same time, reigning Women's Speed Champion Sol Ruca began appearing on NXT with the title.
-In an interview on August 19, Ruca said that the Speed Championships previously only appeared on Speed as it was "a separate universe being on X".
-She was then given permission by WWE to carry the title on NXT programming.
-A few days later at Heatwave, NXT general manager Ava announced that the men's and women's Speed Championships would be defended on the NXT brand going forward, with qualifying tournaments open to wrestlers from Raw and SmackDown, as well as wrestlers from WWE's Evolve brand, partner promotion Total Nonstop Action Wrestling (TNA), and Mexican subsidiary Lucha Libre AAA Worldwide (AAA), starting from the September 2 episode of NXT and concludes during NXT Gold Rush in The Theater at Madison Square Garden.
+Around the same time, reigning champion Sol Ruca began appearing on NXT with the title.
+In an interview on August 19, Ruca said that the Speed Championships previously only appeared on Speed as it was "a separate universe being on X" and was then given permission by WWE to carry the title on NXT programming.
+A few days later at Heatwave, NXT general manager Ava announced that the men's and women's Speed Championships would be defended on the NXT brand going forward, with qualifying tournaments open to wrestlers from the Raw, SmackDown, and Evolve brands, partner promotion Total Nonstop Action Wrestling (TNA), and Mexican subsidiary Lucha Libre AAA Worldwide (AAA), starting from the September 2 episode of NXT.
+On Night 2 of Gold Rush on November 25, the championship match went over the five-minute mark for the first time.
+Ava then ordered the match to continue into a one-fall sudden death to crown the new champion.

+The title was unified with the NXT Women's North American Championship at Heatwave on August 30, 2026.
+At the event, which was the first time the Women's Speed title was contested in a triple threat match and forwent its time limit rule, NXT Women's North American Champion Zaria defeated reigning Women's Speed Champion Wren Sinclair and Kali Armstrong in a Winner Takes All match to unify the titles.
+The Women's Speed Championship was immediately retired with Sinclair recognized as the final champion.
+The men's Speed Championship was subsequently retired on the following episode of NXT.
+Although Sinclair was recognized as the final champion, on that subsequent episode of NXT, general manager Robert Stone allowed Zaria to choose which title she wanted to keep and she chose the North American.
+According to a report, both the men's and women's Speed titles were not retired sooner as WWE had hoped that another deal with X could have been made to relaunch the Speed program.